Soccer Tryouts in Germany - Pro 30 Day Frequently Asked Questions

-A: For the most part, clubs do not provide training gear for players to use during training.
+A: For the most part, clubs do not provide training gear for players to use during soccer club trials.
 A few clubs in higher divisions do, but IFX players must come prepared with their own training gear.

 Q: What surfaces do the clubs train on?

 A: Most commonly, German clubs train on natural grass pitches.
 In the Summer and Fall months, that would almost always be the case.
 Late Fall, Winter and Spring brings cold, snowy and wet weather, which causes many clubs to train either on artificial surfaces or something called Hardplatz, which is basically a mixture of earth and sand, a more durable surface for winter weather.
 Players must come prepared to train on all kinds of surfaces.

 Q: I want to get paid to play football abroad.
 Do the clubs that I would train with pay their players?

 A: Many of IFX partner clubs do pay their players, but not all.
 Generally speaking, clubs in the 7th division or higher pay their players something.
 The higher the division, generally the higher the amount.
 Several factors affect the amount of money a club may pay any particular player including the club’s financial situation, their desire to attain any particular player, etc. IFX does not guarantee that players will necessarily train with clubs that pay their players, but it is very common.

 Q: If I were to enroll in the IFX 30 Day program, how could I trial for professional football clubs in Europe or in Germany?